estate planning lawyers

 Having an estate plan can help your family avoid probate and minimize the time and cost involved in managing your affairs.

-If you pass away without an estate plan, State law will decide how your assets are distributed.
+If you pass away without an estate plan, Texas law will decide how your assets are distributed for you.
 These laws provide a default plan for distributing assets, but may not align with your wishes.

 What Are Examples of Texas Estate Planning Documents?